UNCOVER: A NIRSpec Census of Lensed Galaxies at z=8.50-13.08 Probing a High AGN Fraction and Ionized Bubbles in the Shadow: Spectroscopic Redshift

 Interestingly, we detect uniquely high ionization emission lines from several other sources.
-For example, ID10646 shows a remarkable number of emission lines with the secure SNRs, including \niv1487, \civ1549, and \heii1640.
-Such high ionization emission lines may also be caused by an AGN, although our current line flux measurements cannot rule out the possibility that the galaxy emission is driven by star-forming activity rather than AGN (J.~Weaver et al. in prep.) based on rest-frame UV-optical line diagnostics alone \citep[e.g.,][]{feltre2016}.
-ID3686 also shows uniquely high ionization emission lines such as \niv1487.
-Besides, the ratio of \oiii5008/H$\beta$ is observed to be $16.3^{+21.8}_{-5.9}$, which exceeds the maximum value of $\sim10$ observed in recent NIRSpec studies for galaxies at $z\sim2$--9 and falls in the AGN regime in the \nii, [S\,{\sc ii}], and [O\,{\sc i}] BPT diagrams \citep[e.g.,][]{sanders2023}.
-Given the potential self-subtraction due to its extended morphology and the three-shutter nod method (see Figure~\ref{fig:cutout}), we also perform a global background subtraction by using a nearby empty shutter and confirm a similarly high ratio of $11.2^{+4.2}_{-2.4}$ in the central shutter.
+For example, ID10646 shows a remarkable number of emission lines with secure SNRs, including \civ1549 and \heii1640, similar to the AGN candidate of GNz11 \citep{maiolino2023c}. \tcb{A detailed UV--optical line study (H.~Treiber et al. in prep.) suggests that ID10646 falls on the AGN regime in the equivalent width (EW) -- line relation among the \ciii1907,1909, \civ1549, and \heii1640 lines, based on the rest-frame UV-optical line diagnostic for star-forming activity and AGNs \citep[e.g.,][]{feltre2016,hirschmann2019}.
+This indicates that ID10646 is a plausible AGN candidate.} \tcb{ID3686 also shows a unique excitation feature.} The ratio of \oiii5008/H$\beta$ is observed to be $16.3^{+21.8}_{-5.9}$, which exceeds the maximum value of $\sim10$ observed in recent NIRSpec studies for galaxies at $z\sim2$--9 and falls in the AGN regime in the \nii, [S\,{\sc ii}], and [O\,{\sc i}] BPT diagrams \citep[e.g.,][]{sanders2023}. \tcb{ID3686 falls in the AGN regime also in the Mass-Excitation diagnostic \citep[e.g.,][]{juneau2014} with the stellar mass estimate of $\sim10^{9}M_{\odot}$ for this object \citep{boyett2023}.} Given the potential self-subtraction due to its extended morphology and the three-shutter nod method (see Figure~\ref{fig:cutout}), we also perform a global background subtraction by using a nearby empty shutter and confirm a similarly high ratio of $11.2^{+4.2}_{-2.4}$ in the central shutter.
 While the high \oiii5008/H$\beta$ ratio is also induced by the shock excitation \citep[e.g.,][]{kewley2013, hirschmann2022}, we also confirm a high ratio reaching out to $17.5^{+17.5}_{-5.8}$ in the spectrum of the Southern East shutter with the global subtraction method, where the emission is more dominated by the compact component in the NIRCam map.
 These results may also suggest that the uniquely high \oiii5008/H$\beta$ ratio in ID3686 is the strong radiation from an AGN.
 Note that both ID10646 and ID3686 are spatially resolved in the NIRCam filters.
-However, the BL AGNs have also been identified in spatially-resolved sources at $z\simeq4-7$ \citep[e.g.,][]{harikane2023c}, and the presence of the AGN does not always require a point source morphology, depending on the contrast between the host galaxy and AGN.
-In Table~\ref{tab:catalog}, we summarize our spectroscopic redshift estimates $z_{\rm spec}$ for our ten spec-$z$ confirmed sources, together with basic source properties and the implications of the AGN.
-We further discuss the potential AGN interpretation of ID10646 and ID3686 in Section~\ref{sec:uvlf}.
-In Figure~\ref{fig:zspec-Muv}, we summarize $M_{\rm UV}$ as a function of redshift for our spec- $z$ confirmed sources, together with the photometric and spectroscopic sample in the literature at $z\gtrsim8$.
-Owing to the deep survey layer efficiently explored by the gravitationally lensing effect, our UNCOVER sources increase the sample in a high-redshift ($z\gtrsim9$) and faint ($M_{\rm UV}\lesssim-19$) regime by a factor of 3.
+However, the BL AGNs have also been identified in spatially-resolved sources at $z\simeq4-7$ \citep[e.g.,][]{harikane2023c}, and the presence of the AGN does not always require a point source morphology, depending on the contrast between the host galaxy and AGN. \tcb{Although a top-heavy IMF in high-$z$ galaxies is also an interesting and plausible possibility to explain the unique excitation features, the top-heavy IMF itself also still needs confirmation from observations.
+In short, although the origins of unique excitation features observed in ID10646 and ID3686 are not conclusive for now, AGNs naturally fit with those unique excitation features, and we regard those two sources as potential AGN candidates in the following sections.}